Verticolabs/nestednav/README.md

 Works with Bootstrap 2.3 - 3+ or any markup that meets minimal, customizable requirements.

+### Download

+All nestednav JS and CSS files are in the `src` folder.
+You can also download them from [our demo page](http://www.verticolabs.com/plugins/nestednav/), but please do not link directly to them.

+### Demo

 For a working example, check out [our demo page](http://www.verticolabs.com/plugins/nestednav/) and be sure to resize your browser or use a mobile device!

 ### Overview